How is the SAT Scored?

 Why should you care about this timing?
 Getting your scores sooner not only means less stressing about how you did on the test, but it also lets you know sooner if you need to get to work on preparing for the exam again.
 And, the sooner your test is scored, the sooner your score is sent to colleges, so you’re a little bit less likely to run out of time before applications are due.

 How can understanding SAT scores help you score higher?

 You can use the SAT scores of past exams or practice tests to set a benchmark for future exams.
-Fortunately, The College Board now offers eight free SAT practice tests for download.
+Fortunately, The College Board now offers eight SAT practice tests for download.
 These are a great resource for any student who’s getting ready for the SAT.
+Additionally, Veritas Prep now also offers its own free SAT practice test.
+This practice exam is another great way to supplement your SAT prep.
 By looking at how well you perform in each section of these exams, you can determine your strengths and weaknesses as a starting point for your SAT preparation.